difference between waveguide vs coaxial line vs microstrip line

 It is basically a hollow metal pipe either in rectangular form or circular form.
 Based on dimensions of the waveguide structure; it will allow RF frequencies in certain range and block RF frequencies of certain range.
 Refer waveguide basics tutorial for more.

 The transmission lines most popularly used in cable TV transmissions from cable service providers to the user premises is coaxial lines.
-It will have one centre conductor and one outer conductor.
-Both are separated by dielectric.
 Refer types and basics of coaxial line for more.

 Microstrip line